msg-CareerPaths/angular-training/chapters/800-services-and-http-client.md

 # 8. Services and the HTTP Client [3h]

-**Goal:** practice with Angular HttpClient by connecting your frontend with the backend server
+**Goal:** Practice using Angular's HttpClient by connecting your frontend application to the backend server.

 ## Important Note

-Recall the previous chapter material regarding `Observables` and unsubscribing them.
+Recall the material from the previous chapter about `Observables` and the importance of unsubscribing from them.

 ## Mandatory Materials